 Poor Internet Connection

 If the calls are hard to hear or crackly sounding, the issue might be a jitter.
-Jitter is a common problem of the connection-less networks or packet switched networks.
+Jitter is a common problem of connectionless networks or packet-switched networks.
 Because voice traffic is divided into packets, each packet can travel by a different path from the sender to the receiver.
-When packets arrive at their intended destination in a different order then they were originally sent, the result is a call with poor or scrambled audio.
+When packets arrive at their intended destination in a different order than they were originally sent, the result is a call with poor or scrambled audio.

 Jitter is technically the measure of the variability over time of the latency across a network.
 Jitter is one of the most common VoIP call quality problems.
 Your phone service or the Internet service provider is the main culprit here.
 Network congestion, poor traffic prioritisation, and network configuration errors are the main causes of jitters.
 To solve this issue you have to increase your bandwidth, give priority to voice calls or resolve hardware incompatibilities.